yusuff-fatorisa/alx-higher_level_programming/0x02-python-import_modules/README.md

 `2-args.py`
   - This program prints the number of and the list of its arguments

+`3-infinite_add.py`
+  - This program prints the result of the addition of all arguments

 `4-hidden_discovery.py`
   - This program prints all the names defined by the compiled module `hidden_4.pyc`